CommonAccord/Site-Org/Doc/BlockchainWorkshops/LLC/LLC_Form.01.md

 3.5.Ti=Capital Accounts

 3.5.sec=An individual capital account will be maintained for each Member.
 A Member's capital account will be credited with all Capital Contributions made by the Member and with all income and gain (including any income exempt from federal income tax) allocated to the Member.
-A Member’s capital account will be charged with the amount of all distributions made to the Member and with all losses and deductions (including deductions attributable to tax-exempt income) allocated to the Member.
-Members’ capital accounts must be maintained in accordance with applicable tax laws.
+A Member's capital account will be charged with the amount of all distributions made to the Member and with all losses and deductions (including deductions attributable to tax-exempt income) allocated to the Member.
+Members' capital accounts must be maintained in accordance with applicable tax laws.

 3.6.Ti=Limited Liability

 3.6.sec=Members shall not be bound by, or be personally liable for, the expenses, liabilities, or obligations of the Company except as otherwise provided in this agreement or as required by law.

-3.=[02/Bit/Sec_06]
+3.=[Bit/Sec_06]

 4.Ti=Allocations and Distributions